nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-The statis window displays statistics and insights into the user's client base.
+The stats window displays statistics and insights into the user's client base.
 To access the stats window, users have 2 ways of getting to the stats page:
 * Using the menu bar.
 Click on `Stats` > `Stats`.
 * Pressing `F2` while using FAST.